ophub/amlogic-s9xxx-armbian/documents/README.md

 ## 12. Frequently Asked Questions

-Here's a compilation of some common issues you may encounter while using Armbian.
+This section covers common issues encountered when using Armbian.

 ### 12.1 dtb and u-boot Correspondence Table for Each Box